 Any proposed engagement of the firm for an audit or non-audit service that was not preapproved in the annual engagement letter or the summary of services and that does not exceed \$500,000 in fees may be preapproved by the Chair of the AC, subject to the condition that the Chair's decision is presented to the AC at a subsequent meeting within a reasonable timeframe.
-Instead of considering such an engagement, the Chair may elect to refer it to the AC for preapproval.
 Any proposed engagement of the firm for an audit or non-audit service that was not preapproved in the annual engagement letter or the summary of services and that exceeds \$500,000 in fees must be submitted to the AC for preapproval.

 Under the Independent Auditor Services and Preapproval Policy, no engagement may be finalized, no financial commitment may be made, and no work may begin related to a proposed engagement of the firm until all appropriate preapprovals have been given and verifications have been made, except in the limited circumstance permitted by Section 10A(i) of the Exchange Act and SEC Rule 2-01(c)(7).
-All audit and non-audit services performed by Deloitte & Touche in 2017 were approved in accordance with the Independent Auditor Services and Preapproval Policy.
+All audit and non-audit services performed by Deloitte & Touche in 2018 were approved in accordance with the Independent Auditor Services and Preapproval Policy.